Minor in Social Justice

 The social justice minor is designed to give non-social work majors the opportunity to develop knowledge and understanding about social justice in the person-environment context.
 Social justice involves the idea that in a perfect world all citizens would have identical social benefits, protections and opportunities regardless of their backgrounds and membership in diverse groups.
 Recognizing that the world is not perfect, the primary goals for the minor in social justice are to enhance sensitivity to vulnerable and at-risk populations, to provide opportunity for critical review of social policies and the allocation of societal resources and to stimulate interest in advocacy and the planned change process.

-Students who complete the social justice minor may not refer to themselves as BSW-level social workers upon graduation.
+In accordance with RSMO 337.600 regarding title protection, students who complete the Social Justice minor are not considered professional social workers and may not refer to themselves as BSW level social workers upon graduation.

 |SOC_WK 1115||Social Welfare and Social Work||3|